Doctor with a young patient

 Skin is the largest organ and one of the loudest.
 When it flares, it's usually telling us something about the gut, the immune system, or what's coming in.

-I work to find the upstream pattern.
-Food sensitivities, gut imbalances, nutrient gaps, environmental triggers, the skin barrier itself — each of these moves the needle, and treating the underlying picture often resolves what topical treatment couldn't.
+I look upstream.
+Food sensitivities, gut imbalances, nutrient gaps, environmental triggers, the skin barrier itself, each moves the needle.
+Treating the underlying picture often resolves what topical treatment couldn't.

 01